top of page

 Think of your privacy policy as a promise to your supporters.
 It explains what information you collect when they visit your website and how you'll use it.
 A strong privacy policy builds trust and lets your donors know you're committed to protecting their information.
 You can check mine out here.

-Where to Find Your Privacy Policy
+Where to Put your Privacy Policy on your Website

 Now, let's get started on crafting your stellar privacy policy!